kalehmann/blog-kalehmann-de/_posts/2022-02-20-supermicro-X11SCL-IF-secureboot.markdown

 [![Configuring NTP servers in the web interface of a Super Micro BMC][8]][8]

-I choose the time server of the [Physikalisch-Technische Bundesanstalt][9] as primary server and of of [Google's time servers][10] as secondary server.
+I choose the time server of the [Physikalisch-Technische Bundesanstalt][9] as primary server and one of [Google's time servers][10] as secondary server.

 ### Booting a live system ...